Skip the primary navigation if you do not want to read it as the next section.

 Skip the main content if you do not want to read it as the next section.

 Rheumatoid arthritis is an inflammatory disease, mainly affecting joints and tendons.
 An inflamed joint looks swollen and red, and appears warm to the touch.
 The disease usually starts in the wrists, hands or feet, and can spread to other joints and other parts of the body.
+Rheumatoid arthritis is an autoimmune disease that causes inflammation in your joints.
+The main symptoms are joint pain and swelling.

 There is no cure for rheumatoid arthritis, but treatment to relieve the symptoms is effective.